 Kien is the pioneer to promote the conservation of floating rice based agroecological farming systems in the Mekong Region and Myanmar.
 The project was funded by the Mitsui & Co.
 Environment Fund, led by Prof Jamie Pittock (ANU Fenner School & Society) and co-led by Dr Van Kien Nguyen, a research fellow in agrocology at ANU Fenner School of Environment & Society (2017-2019)

 Kien joined National Association of Sustaianble Agriculture Australia (NASAA) in 2017 and Canberra Organic Growers Society (COGS) in 2018 as a member.
 He is also affilicated with Organic Agriculture Association (OAA) in Bairnsdale, Victoria, Australia.
-He is developing a network of organic growers, researchers, NGOs and research institutions working in organic agriculture movement in Australia, Vietnam, Taiwan, South Korea, Japan, China, the Phillipines, Thailand, Cambodia, Laos, Myanmar, Indonesia, USA, UK, Switzerland, India, Iran, and Netherland.
+He is developing a network of organic growers, researchers, NGOs and research institutions working in organic agriculture movement in Australia, Vietnam, Taiwan (MingDao University and organic agriculture association), South Korea, Japan (Asia Rural Institute), China, the Phillipines (PGS), Thailand, Cambodia (WCS, Ibis Rice), Laos, Myanmar, Indonesia, IFOAM-Asia, USA, UK, Switzerland, India, Iran, and Netherland.

 Photo: Mr. Nguyen Hoang Han